Discovery-IDRs/predIDR/analysis/inpainting_mobidb/model_0-01/notes.md

 with a simplified architecture.

 ![Alt text](/Users/SamihaMahin/PycharmProjects/predIDR/analysis/inpainting_mobidb/model_0-01/out/metrics_loss_model0-01.png)

+### Model Outputs
+Looking at the training of model outputs for a simpler architecture, all disordered sequences look similar for all contexts and have repeated segments of the amino acid isoleucine(I).

 ## Conclusion
 The loss curve looks better than model_0-0 because of the lack of sporadic oscillation.
-We will be implementing alternate training where on this simplified model architecture for model_0-01.
+We will be implementing alternate training where on this simplified model architecture for model_0-02.